openshift/enhancements/enhancements/installer/kubevirt-ipi.md

 We see two main network options for deployment over kubevirt:
 - Deploy the tenant cluster on the pods network and use OpenShift services and routes to provide DNS and Load-Balancing.
-- Deploy the tenant cluster on a secondary network and provide DNS service and Load-Balancing as pods attached to the secondary network.
+- Deploy the tenant cluster on a secondary network (using Multus) and provide DNS service and Load-Balancing as the same way as other KNI networking deployments using HAProxy, CoreDNS and keepalived running on the tenant cluster VMs.
+See the [baremetal ipi networking doc][baremetal-ipi-networking]

 ### Implementation Details/Notes/Constraints [optional]